sidsethupathi/sidsethupathi.github.io/about.md

 In my free time, I enjoy playing the piano, watching any Chicago sports team, rating and commenting on [IlliniDumps](http://illinidumps.com).
 \\
 \\
 I hacked together a personal site the summer before college in order to learn web development.
-I did learn a lot during that project, but in the end, it didn't make a whole lot of sense to keep that project up and running as my main site.
-I stumbled across [Jekyll](http://jekyllrb.com) and [Minimal Mistakes](http://mademistakes.com/articles/minimal-mistakes-jekyll-theme) and thought it looked cool enough to try out.
+I did learn a lot during that project, but in the end, it didn't make a whole lot of sense to keep that project up and running.
+In that time, I've also learned it isn't necessary to reinvent the wheel.
+I recently stumbled across [Jekyll](http://jekyllrb.com) and [Minimal Mistakes](http://mademistakes.com/articles/minimal-mistakes-jekyll-theme) and thought it looked cool enough to try out.